marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 ![Figure 3.
 Tabular-like files obtaining from the ImageJ app](https://raw.githubusercontent.com/marcoalopez/GrainSizeTools/master/FIGURES/figure_imageJ_files.png)
 *Figure 3.
 Tabular-like files obtaining from the ImageJ app.
 At left, the tab-separated txt file.
 At right, the csv comma-separated version.*

-People usually perform different types of measures at the same time in the *ImageJ* application.
-Consequently, we usually obtain a text file with the data in a spreadsheet-like form (Fig. 3).
-In our case, we need to extract the information corresponding to the column named 'Area', which is the one that contains the areas of the grain profiles.
+People usually perform different types of measures at the same time in the *ImageJ* application ultimately obtained a text file with the data in a spreadsheet-like form (Fig. 3).
+In this case, we need to extract the information corresponding to the column named 'Area', which is the one that contains the areas of the grain profiles.
 To do this, the script implements a function named ```extract_areas``` that automatically do this for us.
 To invoke this function we write in the shell:

 ```python
 >>> areas = extract_areas()